TUM-Dev/NavigaTUM/server/README.md

 ## Getting started

-### 0. Install Rust
+### Prerequisites

-Unless you haven't already, you need to [install Rust](https://www.rust-lang.org/tools/install) in order to compile and run this server.
+For getting started, there are some system dependencys which you will need.

-If you want to run the tests you need at least Python 3.6 as well.
+Please follow the [system dependencys docs](resources/documentation/Dependencys.md) before trying to run this part of our project.

-### 1. Get the data
+### Get the data

 The data is provided to the server with just a simple JSON file.
 You can create a `data` subdirectory and copy the `api_data.json`